MicrosoftDocs/OfficeDocs-SkypeForBusiness/Teams/export-teams-content.md

 ms.service: msteams
 ms.reviewer: vikramju
 ms.date: 09/15/2020
-description: In this article, you will learn about how to export Teams content using the Microsoft Teams Export APIs. ms.localizationpriority: medium f1.keywords:
+description: In this article, you'll learn about how to export Teams content using the Microsoft Teams Export APIs. ms.localizationpriority: medium f1.keywords:
 - CSH